 The closer you are to the peak, the more crowded and narrow the steep rocky track will be.
 So, here is the rule for all climbers – climb right and descend left!

-When you see this triangular monument with a cute bell attached, congratulation, you have reached the summit!
+When you see this triangular monument with a cute bell attached, congratulations, you have reached the summit!

 With a great sense of achievement, make sure you give that bell a ring (or even a few rings)!

-Depending on which season you visit the summit, it might be super chilly up there.
+Depending on the season, it might be super chilly up there.
 But, we believe the jaw-dropping 360-degree panorama view of all the famous mountains (such as the Hakkōda mountain range and Mt Shirakami) is majestic enough to forget the cold (^_-)-☆.

 Iwakiyama Skyline